Dr. Andy Lawson Ph.D.

 Freshfield charges an advisory fee ranging from 0.25% per year to 0.80% per year based on account size.
 A $500,000 account is charged 0.50% per year.
 The funds Freshfield uses to build portfolios for clients have zero load fees and an average expense ratio of around 0.05%.
 Freshfield pays client’s transaction costs and Freshfield clients pay no account maintenance fees.

-Freshfield uses the custody and brokerage services of the largest electronic trading platform in the U.S. Contact Freshfield for details.
+Freshfield uses the custody and brokerage services of the largest electronic trading platform in the U.S. Please contact Freshfield for details.